RasaHQ/rasa/docs/docs/reference/rasa/shared/core/domain.md

 **Arguments**:

 - `intents` - The intents as provided by a domain file.
-- `entities` - All entities as provided by a domain file.
-- `roles` - The roles of entities as provided by a domain file.
-- `groups` - The groups of entities as provided by a domain file.
+- `entity_properties` - Entity properties as provided by the domain file.

 **Returns**: